-Harry studied the trembling that shivered through it every few seconds with a critical eye.
+Harry studied the tremble shivering through it every few seconds with a critical eye.
 A loss of focus?
-He’s got the power and intent right.
+He’s got the power and intent down fine.

 ‘So now it’s obvious that Neville can help, we want to know if you’re interested in being part of the group,’ Hermione said.

 ‘How will it be run?’
 One of the other Hufflepuffs asked.

 ‘And what were Neville’s stipulations?’
 A Ravenclaw asked.

 ‘I had three,’ Neville said.
 ‘They aren’t negotiable, if you want to be helped, you’ll have to accept them.
 Firstly, nobody tells Umbridge anything, none of us want to spend any time in her office doing lines.
 Secondly, the locations and dates of meetings will be conveyed secretly and are to be kept a secret, along with the group’s name and the names of the other members.
 Lastly, Harry Potter will be assisting me.’

 ‘I’m not letting him use dark magic on me,’ Smith shouted.
 ‘I read about what he did to Malfoy.’